 Example: Adobe Photoshop

-From its original concept developed in 1988 to the introduction of the Creative Suite in 2002, and expanding in 2013 to the Creative Cloud; Adobe has transformed their product and the ways you can purchase and use them.
-You used to have to buy the whole program then use it.
-As more program options were introduced for graphic design, video editing and web development they needed to develop a way for the various users to purchase the license to use each program specific to their industry.
+From its original concept, developed in 1988, to the introduction of the Creative Suite in 2002 and expansion in 2013 to the Creative Cloud; Adobe has transformed their product and the ways you can purchase and use them.
+You used to have to buy the whole program and then use it.
+As more program options were introduced for graphic design, video editing, and web development, they needed to develop a way for the various users to purchase the license to use each program specific to their industry.

-In 2013 with the introduction of the Creative Suite they changed the licensing scheme to a SaaS (Software as a Service) rental model that is offered on a monthly or annual subscription service.
+In 2013, with the Creative Suite’s introduction, they changed the licensing scheme to a SaaS (Software as a Service) rental model offered on a monthly or annual subscription service.
 They have subscription plans geared and priced for: individuals, businesses, students or teachers, and for schools or universities.
-They also allow you to try the program then decide if you want to buy in or not.
+They also allow you to try the program and decide whether you want to buy in.

 PayWhirl provides options at checkout like: subscriptions, build a box, digital goods, payment plans (layaway), and custom recurring donations.
-All of which you can customize per your industry and needs.
+All of which you can customize per your industry and company needs.

 Recurring revenue is the driving force behind the trend that has started around “default payments”.
 These are payments made with Credit Card, Debit Card, and Bank Account details that have been stored for ongoing and future transactions.

-They’re the dominate mode of payment used extensively in online shopping with mobile apps, and mobile wallets at the store.
-In line with current trends default payments on eCommerce sites and mobile apps/wallets is expected to increase over several years.
+They’re the dominant mode of payment used extensively in online shopping with mobile apps and mobile wallets at the store.
+In line with current trends, default payments on eCommerce sites and mobile apps/wallets is expected to increase over several years.

-Of the 84% of transactions that are classified as “Default Payments” only 30% are non-discretionary.
-This means payments that are a fixed part of a consumer’s budget for ongoing expenses like: utilities, mortgage/car payments etc. That leaves 54% of the Default Payments as discretionary.
+Of the 84% of transactions that are classified as “Default Payments,” only 30% are non-discretionary.
+This means payments that are a fixed part of a consumer’s budget for ongoing expenses like utilities, mortgage/car payments, etc. That leaves 54% of the Default Payments as discretionary.
 This means customers have more budgetary discretion depending on cash flow and credit appetite.
-These payments are mainly made on websites and online market place sites.
+These payments are mainly made on websites and online marketplace sites.

-So what does this all mean?
-Payment plans, like default payments, are the dominant mode of payments now and will continue.
+Payment plans, like default payments, are the dominant mode of payment now and will continue.
 Merging physical and digital worlds, coupled with eCommerce acceleration, will ensure default payments relevance for decades to come.